sidhu4u/Python-Programs/List_Programs/readme.md

 7. Remove multiple elements from a list in Python
 8. Python program to print duplicates from a list of integers
 9. Break a list into chunks of size N in Python
+10. Generating Number-Table by giving starting and ending values.